-- 5-7-minute speech (only valid if timed with stopwatch) - Time violations (30 second grace period-7:30 can place first.
-7:35 cannot), (deduct points for any significant deviation from optimal time frame). - Organized, focused, research referenced. - Your opinion on the topic should not influence the ranking.
+- 5-7-minute speech (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period-7:30 can place first, 7:35 cannot). - · Organized, focused, research referenced. - Your opinion on the topic should not influence the ranking.